smallk/smallk.github.io/README.md

 FA8750-13-C-0002.
 Our DARPA
 program manager is
-[Dr. Christopher White](http://www.darpa.mil/Our_Work/I2O/Personnel/Dr_Christopher_White.aspx) and our XDATA principal investigator is [Prof. Haesun Park](http://www.cc.gatech.edu/~hpark/) of the Georgia Institute of Technology.
+[Dr. Christopher White](http://www.darpa.mil/Our_Work/I2O/Personnel/Dr_Christopher_White.aspx) and our XDATA principal investigator is [Professor Haesun Park](http://www.cc.gatech.edu/~hpark/) of the Georgia Institute of Technology.

 SmallK Copyright and Software License